kraluc/AI_ML_week5_coupons_study/README.md

     ![User occupation](images/user_occupation.jpg "User occupation")

 + Age
-  + 21 and 26 years old take more advantage of the coupons
+  + Use: 21 and 26 years old take more advantage of the coupons
+  + Ignore: 50+ tend to not use the coupons.

     ![User age](images/user_age.jpg "User age")

 3. Correlation plots